Literacy for Life Foundation: Campaigns

-The University of New England has piloted the campaign model in Bourke, Enngonia and Wilcannia in remote New South Wales, Australia with multiple intakes of students beginning 2012 until June 2014.
+The University of New England piloted the campaign model in Bourke, Enngonia and Wilcannia in remote New South Wales with multiple intakes of students beginning 2012 until June 2014.
 Almost 80 people graduated across these three communities.
 The Literacy for Life Foundation planned to launch the campaign in Brewarrina in the second half of 2014.

+Since the first literacy campaign in Wilcannia in 2012, 258 First Nations adults have graduated, and a 2022 study assessing 63 participants over six of the Literacy for Life campaign sites showed a 73% improvement in literacy based on the Australian Core Skills Framework (ACSF).

+As of 2023, Campaigns now run in at least 14 locations across New South Wales, Queensland and the Northern Territory, including Yarrabah, Tennant Creek, Ltyntye Apurte, Enngonia, Bourke, Wilcannia, Brewarrina, Walgett, Collarenebri, Boggabilla, Toomelah and Coonamble.

+Improvements in literacy associated with the campaign have had a positive impact on reducing offending rates.

 Recognition

 NSW State Parliament

 The success of the national literacy Campaign pilot was formally recognised by the Parliament of NSW on 14 May 2014 when a motion moved by Catherine Cusack MLC was passed unanimously.

+Cynthis Briggs Empowerment through Education Award

+The Literacy for Life Foundation was awarded the inaugural Cynthia Briggs Empowerment through Education Award as recognition of an educational collaboration that ensure a more sustainable and self-determining future.

 Governance

 The Literacy for Life Foundation is governed by five Board Members, as of 2023: